inmanta/web-console/README.md

 `husky` configures the git hooks. https://github.com/typicode/husky
 `lint-staged` runs scripts on matched staged source files. https://github.com/okonet/lint-staged
 There is no need to manually configure anything.
 Just by installing the dependencies, the git hooks are configured.

+## Docs

+The docs for this specific repository can be found under the [docs](./docs/index.md) folder.